Login

 rent vs. buy result

-The bottom line of the rent vs. buy analysis is expressed in dollars here:
+The bottom line of the rent-versus-buy analysis is shown here:

 • Difference Cost-to-Own vs. Rent

-The result is all the inflation-adjusted homeownership costs (Total Cost-to-Own) less the sum of the inflation-adjusted rent (Total Rent (fixed costs)).
-Thus a negative value means that renting is more expensive than buying.
+The result equals all inflation-adjusted homeownership costs (Total Cost-to-Own) minus all inflation-adjusted rent (Total Rent (fixed costs)).
+A negative value means renting is more expensive than buying.

-You are free to account for the possible tax benefits by using the total tax benefit from the payment schedule, deducting it from the total cost-to-own, and recalculating the above subtraction result.
+You may still incorporate potential tax benefits manually by subtracting the total tax benefit from the payment schedule from the Total Cost-to-Own and then recomputing the difference.

 How to use the ROR

-This is why the calculator can show a gross dollar loss and yet show a positive ROR.
-The ROR is the rate-of-return on the amount you spend above the cost of renting (i.e., minimum shelter).
+This is why the calculator may show a total dollar loss yet still produce a positive ROR.
+The ROR reflects the return on what you spend above the cost of renting (minimum shelter).

-Suppose your net ROR is 2%, and you earn 5% investing.
-In that case, you might want to consider renting and investing the difference, even if the rent vs. buy calculation indicates that renting is the more costly option.
+If your net ROR is 2%, but you reasonably expect 5% from investing, you may decide renting and investing the difference is preferable—even if the rent-versus-buy calculation shows renting as the more expensive option.

 These settings will impact your buy vs. rent decision